 Know-How Notes: Top 10 Garage Cleaners You Need

 Whether you are an avid DIYer or just perform the occasional repair, you need to clean your parts and tools.
 There are all kinds of cleaning products available; it is hard to know what you need for every task.
-Some cleaners are general purpose, while others are for specific processes or parts and can damage certain materials.
-The last thing you want is to use a cleaner that ruins your tools, parts, or even your entire paint job.
+Some garage cleaners are general purpose, while others are for specific processes or parts and can damage certain materials.
+The last thing you want is to use garage cleaners that ruins your tools, parts, or even your entire paint job.

-To help make these choices easier for you, we have compiled a list of the top ten cleaning products you need in your garage.
+To help make these choices easier for you, we have compiled a list of the top ten garage cleaners you need in your shop.
 These should be in every garage, for every skill level.
 That way when you need to get the job done, you have the products you need on hand.

 Not just for brakes, brake cleaner is a fast-drying solvent based cleaner that is good for most cleaning projects in the shop.
 It quickly removes oil, grease, and of course, brake fluid.
 There are two types of brake cleaner- chlorinated and non-chlorinated.
 Chlorinated brake cleaner is made with methylene chloride, and is faster and more aggressive than non-chlorinated brake cleaner, but the reason it is not as popular these days is because the EPA regulated its use, and some states have completely banned the chlorinated version.
 Additionally, if you use chlorinated brake cleaner on parts that are being welded or have been recently welded (still hot), it can release dangerous fumes (phosgene gas) that can kill you, so it is a bad idea.

 Non-chlorinated brake clean is not quite as efficient, but it still works good.
 You can use the non-chlorinated version on just about anything.
 Made from Heptane or Hexane, non-chlorinated brake cleaner is safer, but you don’t want to get it on your hands very often, as it can cause some issues.